 The pipes used to transport potable drinking water in a home plumbing system use different materials than those used for the pipes carrying drain water.
-Your home may have a plumbing system that uses all one type of material for the water supply pipes, but don't be surprised to find several of the following types of pipes, especially in older homes that have seen many repairs or updates.
+Your home may have a plumbing system that uses all one type of material for the water supply pipes, but don't be surprised to find several types of pipes, especially in older homes that have seen many repairs or updates.

 01 of 05